ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**A structural analysis of Thailand’s post‑election institutional interventions**
+**How a preventive clause "Section 49" became an intervention norm in Thailand’s constitutional order**
- 0012 – Section 112 and the Blocked Path of Democratic Reform (2021–2026)
+0013 – Section 49: Constitutional Mechanics

 ## 📚 About the Observatory